HeedVision: Attention Awareness in Collaborative Immersive Analytics Environments: System: HeedVision

-HeedVision implements an \faHandPointer~\textbf{explicit} triggering mechanism where, participants press a controller trigger button while pointing at the visualization to reveal the collaborative attention patterns with their partner.
-This approach prevents Midas touch~\cite{DBLP:conf/chi/Jacob90} while giving users control over when to consult the attention visualization.
+\textsc{HeedVision} implements an \faHandPointer~\textbf{explicit} triggering mechanism where participants press a controller button while pointing at a visualization to reveal collaborative attention patterns.
+This prevents Midas touch~\cite{DBLP:conf/chi/Jacob90} while giving users control over when to consult the attention display.